Charnowalks in the City of London

 For many centuries the judiciary has struggled to grasp the slippery serpent of crime and to deliver appropriate punishment.
 This is abundantly clear in the difficulties it has experienced with the death penalty, and the problems encountered with what was supposed to be a deterrent to crime.

 This tour takes in sites connected with judicial punishment and with some moments when it seems to have failed our natural sense of justice.

-London was used to fires breaking out, so why did this one spread like it did to cause so much damage?
+Londoners were familiar with fire fighting, so why did this one spread like it did to cause so much damage?
 This tour explores the combination of causes for the fire which seemed to have a destructive will of its own.

 While this tour explores trade in Shakespearean London, it also features readings from the works of Shakespeare, Marlowe, Dekker and others.